Republic of Estonia e-Residency logo

 comparing estonian and lithuanian e-Residency

-What are the main differences between Estonia's seven-year old e-Residency programme and the new kid on the block from Lithuania?
+What are the main differences between the e-Residency programmes in Estonia and Lithuania?

-This article was written by InCorpora, a full-service firm providing tailor-made corporate, accounting, back-office, and banking support services to e-resident company owner.
-Contact InCorpora via their website:
+This article was written by InCorpora in September 2021, and was updated by the Estonian e-Residency team in May 2026.
+Incorpora is a full-service firm providing tailor-made corporate, accounting, back-office, and banking support services to e-resident company owners.

 What is e-Residency?

-Thanks to e-Residency, it’s possible for a Chinese entrepreneur to establish an Estonian company that can be run from Shanghai and serve their clients based in France, for example.
-Everything is handled online, remotely, and totally hassle-free.
+Thanks to e-Residency, it’s possible for people from around the world to establish an Estonian company that can be run from where they live, and serve their clients wherever they are.

 Why Estonia?

-• A member of the EU, eurozone and NATO, Estonia is politically and economically stable and secure.
+• An EU, eurozone, and NATO member, and is politically and economically stable

 Benefits of Estonian e-Residency

-• Apply online and pick up your digital ID card from one of 45 collection points around the world
+• Apply online and collect your digital ID card from one of 50+ pickup locations worldwide

-• Establish an EU-based company, 100% online from anywhere in the world and manage it remotely
+• Register an EU-based company 100% online and manage it remotely from anywhere

 Learn more about the benefits of Estonian e-Residency on their website: